-The gross margin for the fourth quarter was up sharply from 30% to 41% consequently morale at the mine continues to be high and recent monthly production levels at the mine are on target with expectations of an average of 1,000 tonnes per day and monthly sales on target with expectations.
+Morale at the mine continues to be high and recent monthly production levels at the mine are on target with expectations of an average of 1,000 tonnes per day and monthly sales on target with expectations.
 A significant level of the stock pile inventory has been processed through the mill.